 Here’s the deal…

 If you’re hoping to drive big traffic to your blog, then don’t approach big names for your very first post.
-Create at least a couple of pillar content for your blog.
-Build a small relationship with the influencer with whom you would want to Interview by sharing their content on social media, commenting on their posts or even subscribing them.
+Create at least a couple of pillar contents on your blog.
+Build a small relationship with the influencer with whom you would want to Interview by sharing their content on social media, commenting on their posts or even subscribing to him/her.

-That helps as you don’t want to directly approach a big man and get a rejection.
+That helps as you don’t want to directly approach a big man and get a rejection at first place.
+It would be like going and asking a stranger to offer you some help, definitely a bad idea.

-Make sure to reach them for Interview request via email as it looks professional.
-Keep the pitch simple and sweet.
+Once you feel like you’ve developed a relationship, reach him/her via an email as it looks professional.
+Keep the pitch simple like below one:

 Hello [Interviewee name],